nodejs/node/doc/api/worker_threads.md

 // This does not copy data, but renders `uint8Array` unusable: port2.postMessage(uint8Array, [ uint8Array.buffer ]);

-// The memory for the `sharedUint8Array` will be accessible from both the
+// The memory for the `sharedUint8Array` is accessible from both the
 // original and the copy received by `.on('message')`: const sharedUint8Array = new Uint8Array(new SharedArrayBuffer(4));
 port2.postMessage(sharedUint8Array);